FergusLemon/nanoclocks/README.md

 ![NanoClocks Homepage](/public/nanoClocksHomepage.jpg)

 ### Tests
-Unit tests can be located in the `test` directory and can be run from the `fairBnB` directory using the command `npm test`.
-Feature tests can be found in the `test/feature` directory and can be run from the same home directory as the unit tests using the command `npm run featureTest`.
-Open issues on this project include improving the code coverage, extending feature tests to Firefox, following up with the TestCafe team with a query on selecting non-visible elements without the need to use the size of the element and its position relative to the viewport and finally improve testing of AJAX calls.
+Unit tests for each component are located in the component's directory in the `_tests_` sub-directory.
+They can be run usign the command `npm test` from the root directory.

 ### Testing
 ##### Tools